andrebask/thesis/10 - chapter5.md

     }
 ```

 The basic blocks of a continuation are its `ContinuationFrame`s.
-A `ContinuationFrame` (for brevity, a frame) is a simple data structure which contains a single computation (a `Procedure` that takes one argument), and a list of `ContinuationFrame`s.
+A `ContinuationFr-ame` (for brevity, a frame) is a simple data structure which contains a single computation (a `Procedure` that takes one argument), and a list of `ContinuationFrame`s.
 The list is used by the next capture of a continuation.
 All the frames needed to assemble a continuation are collected using a `ContinuationException`.
 This class extends `FastException` and stores the list of frames which is extended step by step by the chain of throws.
 It contains also a list of frames that have been already reloaded by a previously call to `call/cc`.
 When the exception reaches the top level exception handler, this calls the method `toContinuation` that builds a new `Continuation` object using the two lists.

 ```java
 public static class ContinuationException extends FastException {